thijsjanzen/treestats/README.md

 in the inst/include folder.
 These can be independently linked by adding the treestats package in the DESCRIPTION in both the LinkingTo and Depends fields.
 Then, in your package, you can also calculate these functions.

-Please note that for most functions, there are two versions available:
+Please note that for all functions, there are two versions available:
-1) based on input of a phylo object, which is typically one 2-column matrix containing all edges, and a vector containing the edge lengths.
+1) based on input of a phylo object, which is typically one 2-column matrix containing all edges, and a vector containing the edge lengths (depending on which information is required to calculate the statistic).
 2) based on input of an Ltable, which is a 4-column matrix containing information on each species, being 1) birth time, 2) parent species, 3) species label and 4) death time (or -1 if extant).

 Ltable input can be useful when summary statistics are required for more complicated simulation models.